Music and Liturgy for Nuptial Mass

 Musician’s honorarium: Organist, $150.
 Cantor: $100.
 Instrumentalists may be acquired, but as these will be outside the church, their honorarium is at their discretion.

-After having met with the priest and selected texts from the lectionary please contact the Music Director, Paul Campbell, email@example.com to discuss the music or if you have any questions.
+After having met with the priest and selected texts from the lectionary please contact the Director of Sacred Music, Mark Pichowicz (540-808-2736 or email@example.com) to discuss the music or if you have any questions.